 - 1.1 Sheffield City Council owns two operational Gypsy and Traveller sites: Longacre (14 plots) in the south east of the city and Redmires (17 plots) in the west.
 The pitch fees are a contribution to the services and amenities provided on the sites by the Council.
-These include: - The day-to-day management of the site including paying for drainage clearance and green work as the roads within the sites are unadopted. - A dedicated service - Electric hook-up points, connection to the electricity and water supply and drainage systems - Amenities including bathroom and/or shower facilities, a WC, a kitchen sink, space for kitchen equipment and heating. - A day room where residents can sit and eat if they wish. - 1.2 The mechanism for an annual increase or decrease of pitch fees and the presumption that the increase will be by a percentage which is no more than any percentage increase or decrease in the retail prices index (RPI) since the last review date are set out in a Written Statement of Agreement for residents, which was approved by the Cabinet Member for Homes and Regeneration on 23 May 2011.
+These include: - The day-to-day management of the site including paying for drainage, clearance and green work as the roads within the sites are unadopted. - A dedicated service - Electric hook-up points, connection to the electricity and water supply and drainage systems - Amenities including bathroom and/or shower facilities, a WC, a kitchen sink, space for kitchen equipment and heating. - A day room where residents can sit and eat if they wish. - 1.2 The mechanism for an annual increase or decrease of pitch fees and the presumption that the increase will be by a percentage which is no more than any percentage increase or decrease in the retail prices index (RPI) since the last review date are set out in a Written Statement of Agreement for residents, which was approved by the Cabinet Member for Homes and Regeneration on 23 May 2011.
 The Written Statement of Agreement is attached to this report as Appendix 1. - 1.3 In previous years the pitch fees for Redmires and Longacre have been different because of historic site conditions which have since changed.
 In February 2012, the Cabinet Member for Homes and Regeneration agreed a local convergence policy in order to make pitch fees on both sites the same by 2014/15.
 The 2014/15 annual increase was the last under the convergence policy as pitch fees across both sites are now equal. - 1.4 In accordance with the convergence policy pitch fees have uplifted by RPI each year from 2015/16 and at the review date each year a September RPI figure has been used to uplift pitch fees because the Government's National Social Rent Policy for calculating social rent increases is based on the inflation figure for the previous September.
-Last year 2021/22 there was an increase in pitch fees of 1.1% in line with RPI in September 2020.
-The RPI in September 2021 was 4.9%, therefore it is recommended each weekly pitch fee on the Council's Gypsy and Traveller sites at Longacre and Redmires is increase by £4.74 (4.9%) to £101.55 per week. - 1.5 There is a risk that any resident might not agree to the increase, which would lead to delays in implementing the increase.
+Last year 2022/23 there was an increase in pitch fees of 4.9% in line with RPI in September 2021.
+The RPI in September 2022 was 12.6%.
+Central government has capped social rent increases at 7%, therefore it is recommended each weekly pitch fee on the Council's Gypsy and Traveller sites at Longacre and Redmires is increased by £7.11 (7%) to £108.66 per week. - 1.5 There is a risk that any resident might not agree to the increase, which would lead to delays in implementing the increase.
 This risk was mitigated through discussions with the residents in 2011 and 2012 regarding the principle of convergence and what impact this would have on pitch fees for both sites.
 The Site Staff will hand-deliver letters giving notice of the increased fee and will discuss any concerns with residents and assist any tenants who may have literacy issues.
 Residents must sign to say they have understood the letter.